clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 )
 ```

 We provide the `aria-labelledby` prop an `id` value of an element that acts as the Modal's title.
-Be sure to not include the words "modal" or "dialog" in the text, since AT will typically already announce that it is a dialog and users will understand the meaning.
+We can leverage React's [`useId` hook](https://react.dev/reference/react/useId) to generate unique `id` attribute values for the `aria-labelledby` and `aria-describedby` attributes.
+This prevents accidentally using the same `id` attribute value elsewhere in our component tree.
 We also provide the `aria-describedby` an `id` value of the element that adds descriptive text to the Modal.

+**Content Writing Tip:** Be sure to not include the words "modal" or "dialog" in the accessible name or description text, since assistive tech will already announce to users that they are now within a dialog when focus moves to it after it is revealed.

 ```tsx
 import { useId } from "react";